HicResearch/treehoose-swb-customisations/README.md

 ## Considerations

-The customisations are tested with below versions of Service Workbench and are not guranteed to work with all versions.
+The customisations are tested with below versions of Service Workbench and are not guaranteed to work with all versions.
 Please perform your own testing if working with a different than listed below

-- 5.2.7
+- 6.0.0

 For an existing Service Workbench installation, account re-onboarding is required to use Elastic Fleets in AppStream.
 Be mindful of any existing research workspaces while